rchatterjee/typtopcpp/README.md

   - How to use `cpack` a cmake extension to generate distributable binaries.

+* Cleanup cmake, it is a mess right now.
 * (done) ~~Insert logic of typo-db manipulation.~~
 * (done) ~~FIX the seg-faulting permute cache function.~~
 * (done) ~~**CHECK OUT `ExternalProject_Add`**~~